Madhan-mohan14/Agentic-BI/README.md

 **Real quality control** — a dedicated agent scores every answer before the user sees it, using the same model (Gemini) that produced it, acting as an independent judge.

 **Real MCP** — not just calling APIs.
-A proper MCP server with schema enforcement, transport configuration, and three distinct integration layers.
+A proper MCP server with schema enforcement, transport configuration, .

 **Real A2A** — the audit agent exposes a proper agent card and is consumed over HTTP by the orchestrator.
 Swap it for any other A2A-compatible agent without changing the orchestrator.